Small Business Growth Readiness Checklist Before Scaling

 Key points

-- Growth should strengthen the business, not just make it busier.
+- Growth should strengthen profit, cash and capacity, not just make the business busier.

 - Review profit and cash before increasing activity.